exponential-idle-guides/exponential-idle-guides/src/view/guides/custom-theories.md

 BaP progress is hard carried by its milestones, which means the best time to publish can vary a lot.
 For \\(a\\) milestones, it is better to push past them to collect the massive boost it gives with all the \\(q_1\\) and \\(r\\) you stacked waiting for the milestone.
 On the contrary, for \\(q\\) milestones, it is better to push for them, buy the matching permanent upgrade and publish right away, as you can enjoy the boost right away without waiting for the boost to climb all the way to \\(q_1\\).

 To know when to publish, please check [the sim](https://exponential-developers.github.io/sim-3.0/).
+Check out the [BaP Quick Purchase Tester](https://drive.google.com/drive/folders/1xOpJepkZZVpuk0QEnIVt3ejquGKR09co) for variable checks mid-publication.

 ##### Idle